joaodiogogithub/Email-auto-sender/README.md

 That application is an email sender, made with Python.

-For use the app, you have to change the fields "From", "To", "Password", at the file "py.py".

 ## For use:
 For use the app, you have to change the fields "From", "To", "Password", at the file "py.py".